 While MAT is proven to be an effective method of treatment for opioid use disorder, a comprehensive treatment plan that includes behavioral therapies is recommended for the best chance of recovery.

 Outpatient treatment involves patients coming to the facility for therapy as opposed to staying on-site.
-Outpatient treatment costs less than residential treatment and usually is best for patients with good support systems, meaning the people who support them outside of treatment, such as friends and family.
+Outpatient treatment costs less than residential treatment for heroin addiction and usually is best for patients with good support systems, meaning the people who support them outside of treatment, such as friends and family.

 Outpatient treatment also may be the better option for patients who have work, family, or child-care duties that may make residential treatment difficult or impossible.

 12-step meetings are a well-known form of treatment in which the patient learns abstinence through having faith in a higher power.
 Patients will learn acceptance, surrender (to God or a higher power), and active involvement, which would be helping in 12-step meetings and supporting group members.

 12-step programming is mainly known for people with alcohol use disorder (AUD), but it is also used for heroin addiction as well, known as Narcotics Anonymous (NA).
 The same principles and steps apply and have been proven to be effective for some patients.